 Class 3 is taught by Miss Brown with Mrs Wood as teaching assistant.
 Mrs Booth teaches P.E, R.E and Music on Thursday afternoons.

-We have had an exciting Spring Term here in Class 3, learning all about the Anglo-Saxons.
-Please scroll down to see all the wonderful things we have done this term!
-Keep your eyes peeled for information about our new topic as we head into the Summer term.
+We had an exciting Spring Term here in Class 3, learning all about the Anglo-Saxons.
+Please scroll down to see all the wonderful things we got up to!

 EASTER TRAIL DAY AT SUTTON – The children enjoyed their afternoon at Sutton church taking part in lots of different Easter activities.
 Please head over to our gallery page to see some pictures of the day.

 SCIENCE WEEK!
 The children have loved taking part in Science week.
 Please head over to our dedicated Science page to see what we got up to!